ag1988/injecting_numeracy/pre_training/gen_bert/squad_finetuning/README.md

 ##### Notes:
 1) To use a pre-trained model from a directory use --bert_model path_to_pre_train_dir .
 2) To use segment ids like in conventional BERT finetuning use --use_segment_ids .
 3) To use digit tokenization on top of word-piece tokenization use --indiv_digits .

+Contact: Ankit Gupta